How you can apply them to optimize your work processes? Which SharePoint workflow tools can be used?

 - SharePoint three-state workflow.
 This workflow lets users track progress of a project or task through three phases (states).
 The workflow initiator assigns a task to the reviewer, which is notified with email alert.
 After the task review the workflow progresses to the next phase.
 Now it is assigned to the acceptor, who completes review and closes the task.
 SharePoint three-state workflow requires you to have on the document a choice column with at least 3 options.
 These choice options will be used as initial (active), middle (ready for review), and final (complete) state.

-You can find more information what other cases a SharePoint workflow can be used for and how to create SharePoint workflow for list, library, or site content types in this article: SharePoint 2013 reusable workflow.
+You can find more information what other cases a SharePoint workflow can be used for and how to create workflow in SharePoint for list, library, or site content types in this article: SharePoint 2013 reusable workflow.

 Before you begin, pay attention to the following conditions: